Becoming the Industry Leader

 Amoena was the first company to introduce revolutionary breast form innovations for breast cancer survivors.

 Unlike the other breast prosthesis suppliers, Cornelius Rechenberg was never satisfied with the status quo of breast forms.
 He continued to research ways to further innovate product design and comfort to create a form that felt more natural.

 In 1984, Amoena introduced a 2-layer breast form with a firm silicone ‘ring’ on the rear side to stabilise the form in the bra and a new shape that replicated the anatomy of a woman’s breast.

 Technological advancement and diversification

-Amoena has registered over 25 patent families and has a history rich in growth, technological advancements and diversification.
+Amoena has registered almost 20 patent families and has a history rich in growth, technological advancements and diversification.

 Here’s a glimpse at some of our proudest moments.